safing/web/_publications/2022-06-23-progress-update-june.md

         - type: p
           text: "The current SPN UI brought together some technical ideas with a very rudimentary design concept from Luke, as we did not have too much time to get out the first version."
         - type: p
           text: "Now that we have more experience with how we use the SPN and what elements you and I expect, the goal for this task is to make the UI a lot easier.
-Easier to find information, easier to understand information and easier to interact the UI."
+Easier to find information, easier to understand information and easier to interact with the UI."
         - type: 'h5'
           text: "There Are Challenges Within the Concept Phase"
         - type: p